-Even though summer just seemingly began, many of us are already planning for the end of pool season.
-Part of that planning is when and how you will close your pool at the end of summer.
+As the summer is coming to a close, many of us are planning for the end of pool season.
+Part of closing your pool is planning when and how you’ll do it.
 Aqua Leisure Pools and Spas is here to help.
 Follow this guide to help close your above or in-ground pool.

 The first step to closing your pool is to winterize it one week before closing.
 This includes adding a phosphate remover to keep algae blooms away during the off-season.
 The most important step in this process is waiting until the water is below 65 degrees for a consistent amount of time.
 Keeping the temperature low will also lower the risk of algae growth.

 Before closing your pool for the summer, you need to vacuum the pool thoroughly to remove all debris.
 In addition, you may wish to use a soft brush, careful not to scratch or tear a vinyl liner, along the sides and floor of the pool to remove any algae growth or dirt.

 You’ll also need to skim the surface of the water and clean out the skimmer and baskets to ensure the cleaning process is fully complete.

 Where you live will determine the amount of water you should keep in your pool upon closing for the season.

 Testing your pool water is particularly important if you had to add or remove water to prepare for closing.
 You should ensure alkalinity and pH balance is achieved before closing.
 Aqua Leisure can help you find the right chemicals for when you’re preparing to close your pool.

 Because your pool is likely to be closed for months, it’s a good idea to shock and chlorinate the water a few days before you officially close the pool.